Joe Doering: Return to AJPW (2010–2019)

-Total Nonstop Action Wrestling / Impact Wrestling
+Total Nonstop Action Wrestling/Impact Wrestling (2005–2022)

-Early appearances (2005-2006, 2018)
+Early appearances (2005–2006, 2018)

-On December 12, 2005, Joe Doering competed during the free preview show of TNA Turning Point 2005, in a six-man tag-team match.
-On the December 17, 2005 edition of TNA Impact!, taped December 13, 2005, Doering lost to Rhino.
-On the September 28, 2006, edition of Impact!, which was taped on September 25, Doering, under the ring name Vaughn Doring, made his final TNA appearance in a tag team match, where he and Brandon Thomaselli were defeated by Team 3D.
+On December 12, 2005, Joe Doering competed during the free preview show of Total Nonstop Action Wrestling (TNA)'s Turning Point pay-per-view, where he, Buck Quartermain and Jon Bolen lost to Lance Hoyt and The Naturals (Andy Douglas and Chase Stevens) in a six-man tag-team match.
+On the December 17 edition of TNA Impact!, which was taped four days earlier, Doering lost to Rhino.
+On the September 28, 2006, edition of Impact!, taped three days prior, Doering, under the ring name Vaughn Doring, made his final TNA appearance in a tag team match, where he and Brandon Thomaselli were defeated by Team 3D (Brother Ray and Brother Devon).

 On March 16, 2018, Doering returned to Impact for the first time in 12 years at One Night Only: March Breakdown, where he defeated Moose.

-Violent By Design (2020–present)
+Violent By Design (2020–2022)

 On November 14, 2020, Doering made a surprise return to Impact Wrestling, formerly known as TNA, at Turning Point, where he aided Eric Young in beating up The Deaners.
 During the broadcast and the following weeks, there was no mention of Doering's prior history with Impact Wrestling (formerly TNA).
-On the November 17th edition of Impact!, Doering made his official in ring debut defeating Suicide in a squash match.
+On the November 17 edition of Impact!, Doering made his official in ring debut defeating Suicide in a squash match.
 Soon after, the duo of Doering and Young began a short-lived feud with The Deaners claiming that they need to be "cleansed of their sickness".
 At Final Resolution, Doering and Young coerced Cody Deaner to turn on his partner and align himself with them instead.
 After this, Doering, Deaner and Young became a trio while later adopting the name Violent By Design (VBD).
 On January 16, 2021, Doering made his Impact PPV debut teaming with his Violent by Design stablemates as they defeated Rhino, Tommy Dreamer, and Cousin Jake at Hard to Kill.
+On the May 20, 2021, episode of Impact Wrestling, Doering and Rhino defeated FinJuice (David Finlay and Juice Robinson) to win the Impact World Tag Team Championship.
+At Slammiversary, Violent By Design (Doering and Rhino) lost the titles to The Good Brothers (Doc Gallows and Karl Anderson).

+At Sacrifice, Doering and Young defeated The Good Brothers (Doc Gallows and Karl Anderson) to win the Impact World Tag Team Championship.
+At Under Siege, Violent By Design lost the titles to The Briscoes (Jay Briscoe and Mark Briscoe).

 On July 1, 2022, Doering would receive his first Impact World Championship match against Josh Alexander at Against All Odds, however he would fail to win the title, thus ending his undefeated streak in Impact Wrestling.
+The following month, Doering stepped away from the promotion to undergo brain surgery.

+Doering's last match in TNA took place on the August 25, 2022, episode of Impact Wrestling, Violent By Design (Deaner, Eric Young and Joe Doering) lost to Time Machine (Chris Sabin, Kushida and Alex Shelley).